 If making measurements of VBAT, AUX1, and AUX2 is desired on a periodic basis, the Port Scan mode can be used.
-This mode causes the AIC28 to sample and convert battery input and both auxiliary inputs.
+This mode causes the TSC2101 to sample and convert battery input and both auxiliary inputs.
 At the end of this cycle, the battery and auxiliary result registers contain the updated values.
-Thus, with one write to the AIC28, the host can cause three different measurements to be made.
+Thus, with one write to the TSC2101, the host can cause three different measurements to be made.

+Port Scan can only be done in host-controlled mode.
 See the section Issues at the end of this data sheet for details of a known issue with this mode.

-See the section Conversion Time Calculation for the AIC28 and subsection Port Scan Operation in this data sheet for timing diagrams and conversion time calculations.
+See the section Conversion Time Calculation for the TSC2101 and subsection Port Scan Operation in this data sheet for timing diagrams and conversion time calculations.